MightyJoeW/getScriptOrDieTryin/content/blog/How-to-Transform-Your-100DaysOfCode-Log-Into-a-Visual-Experience/index.md

 If using the format above on your log in GitHub, you can replace the ```#``` in ```<img src=”#” alt=””>``` with a link to any photo.
 Right click on the photo that you want to use and select ‘Copy Image Address’ to be able use your photo.

-<strong>If you would like to use a gif</strong>, <a href="https://giphy.com/" target="_blank" rel="noopener">giphy.com</a> has a quick and easy process for converting videos to gifs.
+<strong>If you would like to use a gif</strong>, <a href="https://giphy.com/" target="_blank" rel="noopener noreferrer">giphy.com</a> has a quick and easy process for converting videos to gifs.
 When finished, you’ll click on the link icon on your newly created gif to copy the link.
 Then in your img tag in your log, replace the hashtag with your gif link like the code snippet below.

 ```
 <img src=”https://media.giphy.com/media/3o7bujx4ngGQWKcy0U/giphy.gif”>